StevePeters/covid/README.md

-# COVID 19 in England - assorted data and visualisation
+# COVID 19 in England - assorted data and visualisations
 ---
 Hello!